fvandonkelaar/Fvandonkelaar.github.io/_pages/simulations.md

 ---
 {% include base_path %}

 While I am passionate about researching galaxy formation and evolution, it's not my only interest.
 Public outreach has always energized me, and in the future, I hope to combine these two passions to inspire enthusiasm for both astronomy and science as a whole.
-BTo this end, I have already given several talks at <a href="https://www.utwente.nl/en/alumni/events/2023/9/1097040/twente4tu-alumni-event-zurich-27th-september-2023"> alumni events </a> for my undergraduate university, sharing the wonders of astronomy.
+To this end, I have already given several talks at <a href="https://www.utwente.nl/en/alumni/events/2023/9/1097040/twente4tu-alumni-event-zurich-27th-september-2023"> alumni events </a> for my undergraduate university, sharing the wonders of astronomy.
 In addition, I’m currently supervising a Master’s student from ETH on their semester project, which focuses on the properties of star-forming gas clouds at high redshift.

 At present, I channel my outreach skills into another passion: rugby.
 Over the past year and a half, I’ve served as the public relations manager and graphic designer for my team.
 In this role, I’ve successfully doubled our social media followers and increased engagement by 40%.
 Below are a few of my favorite posts:

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap; gap: 10px;">
   <div style="flex: 1; max-width: 49%;">